kstenerud/streamux/streamux-specification.md

 A `soft failure` means that a particular negotiation attempt failed, but, if the negotiation mode or protocol allows it, the peers may make another attempt, or choose an alternative.

-A `hard failure` is considered unrecovarable, regardless of the negotiation mode.
+A `hard failure` is always considered unrecovarable.
 After a hard failure, the session is dead, and the peers should disconnect.

 Note: Since `simple` and `yield` negotiation modes don't allow sending more than one negotiation message, all failures are hard failures in these modes.